-Chelsey Jay, Education & Community Partnerships Coordinator Chelsey Jay joined the staff after completing her fellowship with the Hawaiʻi Environmental Education Alliance based at the Hawaiʻi Department of Land and Natural Resources.
-She also worked at the University of Hawaiʻi at Mānoa College of Tropical Agriculture and Human Resources.
-Chelsey received a Bachelor of Science degree in Environmental Science and Resource Management at the University of Washington and recently completed her Master's degree in Educational Foundations at the University of Hawaiʻi.
+Chelsey Jay, Education & Community Partnerships Coordinator Chelsey Jay joined the staff after completing her fellowship with the Hawaiʻi Environmental Education Alliance based at the Hawaiʻi Department of Land and Natural Resources and also worked at the University of Hawaiʻi at Mānoa College of Tropical Agriculture and Human Resources.
+Chelsey is a graduate of Kamehameha Schools and received a Bachelor of Science degree in Environmental Science and Resource Management at the University of Washington.
+She also recently completed her Master's degree in Educational Foundations at the University of Hawaiʻi.
 She says, "As a life-long resident of West O'ahu, I feel extremely blessed to be a part of an organization that plays an integral role in sustaining the health and well-being of my community.
-I'm excited for the opportunity to support MLC's mission, which aligns nicely with my interests and goals in life and look forward to this new journey that is sure to be filled with continued learning and growth."
+I'm excited for the opportunity to support MLC's mission, which aligns nicely with my interests and goals in life and look forward to this journey that is sure to be filled with continued learning and growth."

 Sayo Costantino, Education Specialist Sayo first joined the Mālama Learning Center as an Americorps Member with KUPU, and soon after took on several roles with MLC.
+She currently leads our WOW (Without Walls) program.
 A graduate from the University of California Santa Barbara, she is a multi-talented and educator, craftsperson, and cook.
 Anything that needs to be done, Sayo can do!
-Sayo also works at Mālama Loko Ea in Hale'iwa, directing education programs centered around the historic Hawaiian fishpond.
+A world-traveler and lifelong learner, Sayo also works at Mālama Loko Ea in Hale'iwa, directing education programs centered around the historic Hawaiian fishpond.